Sojourning Scholar is reader-supported. When you make a purchase using links on our site, we may receive a small commission at no extra cost to you.

 If you’re looking for a combination of reasonable cost, study schedule, and relevant features, then 7Sage’s Ultimate+ Plan is the perfect LSAT prep course for you.

 7Sage’s Ultimate+ Plan is a fan favorite for a reason. $599/year is a very reasonable price for one of the most accessible LSAT prep courses on the market.
-Once again, 7Sage also offers a payment plan at $69/month.
+Once again, 7Sage also offers a monthly subscription at $69/month.

 7Sage masters LSAT personalization as its software is tailored for smoothing out your rough spots.